 From this first-hand experience, it is clear to me that the status quo configuration is not working well enough, despite record investments and many reform efforts.

 I do not fault the long line of mayors and chiefs who have been unable to resolve longstanding issues; instead, I have come to the conclusion that structural barriers have held back progress.

 That is why I support this amendment and encourage you to consider supporting it as well.

 By voting yes, four important things will happen:

 - Better collaboration and a more holistic approach.
 Police will be moved from a standalone department into a division of a larger Department of Public Safety that takes a public health approach to the work.
 I believe this will lead to more partnership and collaboration between police and non-police functions within the City enterprise.
-It also means that officers will be one part of, rather than the center of, our public safety system (an important shift in mentality for how we approach improving community safety).

 - More democratic and transparent decision-making.
 Policymaking will immediately be moved into the same established public process that exists for all the other departments (a structure shared between the Mayor and Council).
 That means there will be public notices, presentations, hearings, discussions, and votes.
 It also means more checks and balances.
 This will improve transparency, offer more opportunity for public engagement, bring a greater diversity of perspectives to the table, and result in more developed and refined policies.

 - Leadership with greater organizational management focus.
 Police chiefs often have a very similar path: promoted up through the ranks within the department.
 By having an appointed commissioner over the new Department of Public Safety, it opens the door for additional leaders with experience successfully running large organizations, implementing systems change, and making performance improvements.
 This will help provide more support for the chief in realizing systems change, and will free up more time for them to focus on law enforcement.